rosiepiee/rosiepiee/README.md

 I LOVE MY BF!!!
 LOVE HIIIMMM.

+I love Soudam and Sonadow.
+I also ship most (LEGAL!!!!!) ships with Sonic, if any of that makes you uncomfy.. hide me or ignore me, I do NOT care.

 (THIS IS ALL BASIC INFO, I AM REMAKING THIS WHEN I FEEL LIKE IT)